Excuse my exuberance but not all CRM product releases are as entertaining as this one!

 Once set-up, your Custom Charts can be saved to one or more of the CRM dashboards, i.e. Sales, Marketing and Service.
 You can edit the charts as you wish, set permission levels to keep them private or you can share them with your colleagues.

-Multi-Line Charts for Version 2
+Multi-Series Charts for Version 2

 The development has been a true collaboration between the Really Simple Systems team and our customers.
 We are now working on the next version of Custom Charts which takes on board feedback from customers who were involved in the beta testing process.
-This next phase will include multi-line charts giving the option to build charts that compare data across a number of variables.
+This next phase will include multi-series charts giving the option to build charts that compare data across a number of variables.
 This might be comparing different time periods for your sales activity or maybe your closed sales by account type for the last 2 years.
 We’ll let you know when this is ready to go live.

 More Widgets Released